Publish Date: 30-07-2024

 Seek Help from the Police

-When speaking with the police, you can request them to assist you in obtaining the other driver’s insurance details.
-Provide the officers with any information you have about the driver, such as their license plate number, driver's license number, or contact information.
+When speaking with the police, you can request help in verifying the other driver’s insurance.
+Share any information you have, such as:

 Request Information from Your Insurance Company